FctsFxns/schultzen-web/_works/Heroes.md

 date:  2000-01-01 00:00:00 +0100
 ---

 This series started in 2000 and finished a couple of years later and was hardly exposed.
-Some of the works are leased by a production enterprise in Barcelona, one was rented for antother project and two can be visited in my studio.
+The wooden framed works are held into deposit by art lovers and art residencies.
+You can still see the others at my studio.

 Starfighter
 160 x 141 x 4